Amansaxena16/Finance-Tracker/README.md

-This is Finance Tracker App, Used to tacker your expenses
+This is the Finance Tracker App, Used to tacker your expenses
 # PACKAGES ARE:-
 Pandas - To work with Data
 Matplotlib - To work with Graphs